 What’s more, the plot isn’t all about Don and Rosie, it’s much bigger than that.
 This pair work incredibly hard trying to solve the mystery of who Rosie’s father is – an experiment that leads them on many adventures, all of which are hilarious.
 The ‘romance’ is at once one of the main features and one of the side notes.
 It’s always there but rarely explicitly discussed.

 In addition to Rosie and Don there are Don’s best friends, Gene and his wife Claudia.
 These supporting characters are essential to the plot line, slowly helping Don along without explicitly giving him a shove in the right direction.
 Claudia acts as a sort of mother figure to Don, offering him kind advice whenever he is in need.
 Gene is the opposite – he is a researcher in human attraction who’s trying to sleep with women from every single country.
 For research purposes of course.
-There are lots of characters in this book that have ‘clashing’ personalities, and yet somehow Graeme Simsion manages to mash them all together giving each individual character a different role in the novel.
+There are lots of characters in The Rosie Project that have ‘clashing’ personalities, and yet somehow Graeme Simsion manages to mash them all together giving each individual character a different role in the novel.

-All in all, this is a fantastic and hugely funny read.
+All in all, The Rosie Project is a fantastic and hugely funny read.
 At the start of the novel, Don is the sort of man who has his weekly schedule planned out to the hour and throughout the novel we see huge changes taking place in life, all because of Rosie.
 This novel is quite as predictable as it may first seem Rosie’s spontaneity mixed with Don’s unpredictability make it difficult to really know what’s coming next.
 It’s rare to find a love story as gently and finely developed as this so I’d highly recommend this to anyone who’s bored of your stereotypical fictional romances.

 For more book reviews on What’s Hot? click here.